newmilkiceonwall/newmilkiceonwall/README.md

 - 👋 Hi, I’m @newmilkiceonwall, a postgraduate student majoring computer science.
-- 👀 I’m interested in Python, CI/CD and always happy to reach other tech stack.
+- 👀 I’m interested in Python, CI/CD and always happy to reach other tech stacks.
-- 🌱 I’m currently learning Godot.
+- 😫 I’m currently busy in academis through I've found I don't like it.
-- 💞️ I’m looking to collaborate on nothing for now.
-If you need help or have something (new) to share, don't hesitate about emailing me.
 - 📫 How to reach me [Email](mailto:newmilkiceonewall@outlook.com)
+- 💻 Visit [my blog](https://newmilkiceonwall.github.io/) for more content.

+# TODO 2023

 # TODO 2022
 - [x] :memo:Add more info in this file.